 That splash when your iPhone slips out of your pocket into the toilet.
 Or bath.

-iPhone liquid damage is a nightmare – especially because Apple won’t touch a phone that’s been dropped in water (or any other liquid).
+iPhone water damage is a nightmare – especially because Apple won’t touch a phone that’s been dropped in water (or any other liquid).

 Panic sets in because you have just destroyed your iPhone…